Physical Education Curriculum Overview

 We offer coaching opportunities within PE lessons and we have a varied sports extra-curricular clubs programme that runs throughout the year.

 Through the explicit teaching of the PE skills, both the teachers and the pupils assess their learning continuously throughout the lesson.
 Our assessment systems enable teachers to make informed judgements about the depth of their learning and the progress they have made over time.
-We use a milestone approach for attainment goals, which describe attainment at the end of a two-year period.
+We assess skills (physical, social, emotional and thinking) and use assessment criteria as well as progression documents to help support this.